touchpi/touchpi-doc/docs/index.md

 When your touchscreen is connected and working, you should see the boot process at your touch display.
 Login with putty and your user to continue installation with:

-- `sudo apt install --yes --no-install-recommends x11-apps xorg`
+- `sudo apt install --yes --no-install-recommends x11-apps xorg xinput-calibrator`
 - `echo "export DISPLAY=:0.0" >> ~/.profile`

 > :point_right: **Note: Test the installation**<br>